-A quick look at the technical paper revealed that it’s concerned with the mechanics of hormonal and surgical treatment.
-The more interesting stuff is found in that little “fn.
+A quick look at the technical report showed that it’s concerned with the mechanics of hormonal and surgical treatment.
+The more interesting stuff is found in “fn.
 5.”
-Thus, footnote 5 sends the reader to the World Professional Association for Transgender Health’s Standards of Care for the Health of Transsexual, Transgender, and Gender Nonconforming People, a 2011 publication out of Minneapolis.
+That footnote sends the reader to the World Professional Association for Transgender Health’s Standards of Care for the Health of Transsexual, Transgender, and Gender Nonconforming People, a 2011 publication out of Minneapolis.
 Keep that 2011 date in mind, because it’s an important one.

 When I followed the link for the Standards of Care source upon which the AAP relies, I found myself, not at a a scientific or medical site, but at an advocacy site.
 This advocacy site wrote and hosts the standards of care paper (“the SOC paper”) on which the AAP relies to justify its claim that children should not only be supported in attaching to their non-biological sexual identity, but should also be given both hormones to delay adolescence and hormones associated with the opposite sex (all of which have sterility and cancer risks) and, eventually, surgery.